 Step 4

-Using much thicker paint to increase the textural appeal of the painting, I begin to cut back into and shape the roses to increase the delicate appeal of the petals, and to successfully separate one rose from the other.
+Using much thicker paint to increase the textural appeal of the painting, I began to cut back into and shape the roses to enhance the delicate appeal of the petals and successfully separate one rose from the other.

 One of the obvious and very attractive differences between oil paint and watercolor is the ability to correct mistakes.
-Oil painting does not require nearly extent of preplanning that watercolor does – it is much easier to follow spur of the moment inspiration and ideas.
+Oil painting does not require nearly the extent of preplanning that watercolor does – it is much easier to follow spur-of-the-moment inspiration and ideas.

 Step 4 – Using much thicker paint to increase the textural appeal of the peach roses painting